-Gender Ministry to pay LEAP beneficiaries through Mobile money
+Gender Ministry to pay LEAP beneficiaries through mobile money

 The purpose, she noted, was to assist beneficiaries to improve on their living standards to pave the way for others to also enjoy the programme.

-Mrs Morrison said the Ministry would also start giving training on financial management and others by the newly established “Business Resources Center” (BRC) at Agona Swedru for sound management of funds.
+Mrs Morrison said the Ministry would also start giving training on financial management and others by the newly established “Business Resources Center” (BRC) at Agona Swedru for sound management of finds.

-She said apart from management training, strategies were being put in place to enable the LEAP beneficiaries to form cooperatives with a strong financial base to help manage their resources profitably.
+She said apart from management training, strategies were being put in place to enable the LEAP beneficiaries to form co-operatives with strong financial base to help manage their resources profitably.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.